- 1 Top 5 Best Travel Cameras Compared

 What to Look for When Buying a Travel Camera

 - Versatility: When picking a camera for vacation, look for one that can fulfill multiple roles because of some handy components.
 A high resolution camera that has a large zoom lens, while being small enough to carry in a pocket is a great candidate for a travel camera, as it will work in multiple photographic situations.
 Waterproof capabilities will provide additional versatility.
+In other words, the best vlogging camera is not necessarily the best travel camera.

 - Battery Life: If you’re spending an entire day away from your hotel or campsite while sightseeing or hiking, you’re going to want to be sure your travel camera has enough battery life to survive the day.
 Alternatively, you can buy a second or backup battery.